 Other teaching activitites

 Bar-el, Leora, Megan.
 Stark, and Samantha Prins.
-To appear.
+2021.
 Resources for and about Indigenous Languages: Examining Online Collections.
-KANNAITSITAPI MATAKOKSOKSISSTSI’TSI’POWA OOTSI’TSI’POHSOWA.
-Bringing together our community, our teachers and our scholars.
-Selected papers of the 25th Stabilizing Indigenous Languages Symposium.
+Sustaining Indigenous Languages: Connecting Communities, Teachers and Scholars.
 Lisa Crowshoe, Inge Genee, Mahaliah.
 Peddle, Joslin Smith and Conor Snoek (eds.).
 Northern Arizona University. p141-155.